Photo from an advertisement for Adrenaline Ampoules in the 1909-10

 Regardless, the medicine is available in three doses: 0.35 mg, 0.63 mg, and 1.25 mg, all premixed in plastic amps with 3 cc of normal saline.
 Studies showed the 0.63 dose was similar in effect to the 2.5 mg dose of albuterol.
 The 1.25 mg dose was believed to last from 6-8 hours, meaning less medicine would be needed during the course of the day.
 (10)

-In March of 2011, Sepracor announced via press release that the FDA had approved an HFA levalbuterol inhaler.
-It has since been introduced to the market.
+Levalbuterol Inhaler.
+In March of 2005, Sepracor announced via press release that the FDA had approved an HFA levalbuterol inhaler.
+It has since been introduced to the market as a light blue inhaler.
+In staying true to the color coding system, Xopenex HFA is a light blue inhaler.

 - Rau, Joseph L., "Inhaled Adrenergic Bronchodilators: Historical Development and Clinical Application," at AARC.org (American Association of Respiratory Care, July, 2000, Vol. 45, number 7, https://c.aarc.org/marketplace/reference_articles/07.00.0854.pdf, accessed 4/12/16